 More than just shelter: PACEM helps homeless people move from street to home

 PACEM can help you move back into the community and out of our shelters.
 Our Case Manager/Advocate will work with you, meeting with you one-on-one at least every 14 days.
 Our goal is to help you along the path from Street to Home.
-With our help, a total of 69 individuals moved into a stable home during the 2015-16 shelter season.
-These homes include private, market rate rental apartments, moving back in with family and friends, public housing, nursing homes, and assisted living.
-In addition to those who found stable housing, we helped 20 guests get into a more structured shelter with work and/or sobriety requirements and guided 50 guests as they reconnected with their family support network.
+Homes can include private, market rate rental apartments, moving back in with family and friends, public housing, nursing homes, and assisted living.
+In addition to assisting with stable housing, we help guests get into a more structured shelter with work and/or sobriety requirements and guide them as they reconnect with their family support network.

 Other Help Available in Greater Charlottesville

-The Haven Day Shelter provides showers, breakfast, and laundry facilities from 7am-12pm Monday-Saturday and 7am-3pm on Sunday.
+The Haven Day Shelter provides showers, breakfast, and laundry facilities from 7am-12pm/1-5pm Monday-Sunday.
 The Haven also manages our community’s Rapid Rehousing and Prevention Assistance.

 Region Ten works to provide mental health, intellectual disability and substance use services in the City of Charlottesville and the counties of Albemarle, Fluvanna, Greene, Louisa and Nelson.